What Am I Even Talking About?

 In fact, Von Neumann showed there was no obvious place which could be triggering wavefunction collapse.
 Anything he included in the calculation was insufficient to account for it.
 The only thing he couldn’t describe in full mathematical detail was the human brain itself.

-Von Neumann’s next step was controversial but mathematically necessary, and certainly not one he took lightly.
-Since his calculations could show no possible way of triggering the collapse, he concluded it had to be hiding in the one place he couldn’t describe.
-The human mind was somehow the reason.
+Thirty years later, the physicist Eugene Wigner picked up on the idea and made a controversial but mathematically necessary step.
+Since Von Neumann's calculations could show no possible way of triggering the collapse, Wigner concluded it had to be hiding in the one place he couldn’t describe.
+The human mind was somehow the reason wavefunctions collapse.

 If you videod the experiment and then waited for a year, the particle wouln’t actually pick a state to be in until you watched the playback, at which point it would crystallise into existence.
 In other words, a video camera watching the toys in Andy's room would see them dancing around, but it's only when a conscious human mind watches the playback that everything appears normal and they just see a lifeless toy.

-To be clear, Von Neumann wasn’t necessarily happy about this.
-He didn’t want to introduce non-testable terms into his mathematics, but he saw no alternative.
+Wigner wasn’t necessarily happy about this.
+He didn’t want to introduce non-testable terms into the theory, but he saw no alternative.
 The maths said wavefunction collapse couldn’t be triggered by anything in the experiment, so it had to be the observer’s brain doing it.

 All of these ideas about consciousness being a fundamental ingredient of the Universe sound very similar to certain religious teachings.
 It’s completely understandable that many spiritualists would therefore endorese the VN-W interpretation.
 It SEEMS like physics is confirming their spiritual preferences.

 It's also where a lot of aspirational philosophy gets involved.
-A lot of spiritual teachings suggest that you can achieve a certain state of being/consciousness, which makes the world manifest itself in a certain way.
-Things like the “law of attraction”, which claims if you think positive thoughts and focus on things you want, it will begin to happen.
-I’m paraphrasing spiritualism obviously...but that’s what many spiritualists do with quantum mechanics, so paraphrasing is obviously something spiritualists are OK with.
+Many spiritual teachers suggest that you can achieve a certain state of being/consciousness which makes the world manifest itself a certain way.
+Things like the “law of attraction” claim that if you think positive thoughts and focus on things you want, they will begin to happen.
+I’m paraphrasing spiritualism obviously...but that’s what many spiritualists do with quantum mechanics, so paraphrasing is obviously something they're OK with.

 Quantum mechanics comes along and it appears to be saying something very similar to a lot of these spiritual philosophies.
 "You create your reality", "Reality manifests itself in tune with you observing it", "your consciousness is a fundamental part of the Universe", "Your mind influences reality".
 These are all really exciting ideas, suggesting that humans have incredible power to change the world.

 I understand why so many people get enthralled by it.
 I really do.
-But, I’m afraid (and I really take no joy in doing this) that this simply isn’t the case.
-I am sorry if you hold these beliefs, but whoever told you that quantum mechanics supports these ideas, was either lying to you or didn’t understand it as well as they thought they did.
+But, I’m afraid this simply isn’t the case.
+I am sorry if you hold these beliefs, but whoever told you that quantum mechanics supports these ideas was either lying to you or didn’t understand it as well as they thought they did.
 Your spiritual beliefs may be true but they have nothing to do with quantum mechanics.